SeekyCt/spm-decomp/spm-headers/CONTRIBUTING.md

 - Wrap files in CPP_WRAPPER from where includes finish to the end of the file
     - The name passed in should be `folder::filename` (for example, `spm::evtmgr`)
     - `common.h` and the variants of `evt_cmd.h` are exceptions to this
-    - This won't apply to nw4r headers' code they're done properly
+    - This doesn't apply to nw4r headers' as they're done with real C++
 - Wrap file-local and function-local symbols in DECOMP_STATIC in headers (for example, `DECOMP_STATIC(evtmgr_work)`)
 - Add offset comments on the left of every struct member
 - Add value comments on the left of every enum member